• Art magazine

 Persian cultural area

-In the history of Iran (former Persia), the carpet and piping was an important part of culture.
-Kings and nobles had their own carpet carers whose task was to keep the works of art in an impact.
+Throughout the history of Iran (formerly Persia), carpet weaving and care were an essential part of the culture.
+Kings and nobles had their own carpet caretakers whose job it was to keep the works of art in pristine condition.

-This tradition shows us that carpets were always regarded as valuable possessions that deserve special care.
+This tradition shows us that carpets have always been considered precious possessions that deserved special care.

 Different types of carpets and their origins